 Welcome to the Department of Engineering Science and Physics’ website.
 This is an exciting time to be at The College of Staten Island and to be pursuing a degree in our Engineering and Physics department.
 Lots of new things are happening at the department as exciting new degrees, programs and courses are being introduced.
 The BS degree in Electrical Engineering, now in its fourth year, is going strong and is now accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology, Inc. (ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012).
-A new graduate program in Electrical Engineering that will lead to the Masters of Engineering (ME) in Electrical Engineering is now expecting NY State approvals and expected to be in place by Fall 2017.
+A new graduate program in Electrical Engineering that leads to the Masters of Engineering (ME) in Electrical Engineering has just been approved by the NY State Department of Education

 and is now offered beginning in the Fall 2017.